oliveripkanam/wifi-fixer/README.md

 - HTML
 - CSS
 - JavaScript (vanilla)
+- localStorage for test history
 - Hosted on Netlify

 ## Upcoming Improvements

 Visit the "View Roadmap" section in the application to see our planned improvements, including:
-- DNS Resolution Testing
-- Packet Loss Detection
-- Test History Storage
+- Save Results - Export functionality
-- Dark Mode
+- Dark Mode - Add a simple toggle
+- Mobile Optimization - Enhance responsive design
+- Advanced network diagnostics
 - And much more!

 ## License